Jason Hickel: Colonialism

-Writing for a piece published in the journal World Development and in an accompanying opinion piece for Al Jazeera, Hickel, along with co-author Dylan Sullivan, dispute the notion that, prior to the 19th century, the vast majority of humanity lived in extreme poverty which was eventually ameliorated by the rise of capitalism.
-On the contrary, they argue that it was the emergence of colonialism and the shoehorning of regions into the capitalist world system starting in the "long 16th century" that created "periods of severe social and economic dislocation" which resulted in wages crashing to subsistence levels and surging premature mortality.
-In India, for example, Hickel and Sullivan write that "under the aegis of British capitalism," tens of millions lost their lives, with excess deaths rising to around 100 million for the years 1880 to 1920, which is greater than all the famines that occurred under communist governments combined.
+Writing for a piece published in the journal World Development and in an accompanying opinion piece for Al Jazeera, Hickel, along with co-author Dylan Sullivan argue that it was the emergence of colonialism and the shoehorning of regions into the capitalist world system starting in the "long 16th century" that created "periods of severe social and economic dislocation" which resulted in wages crashing to subsistence levels and surging premature mortality.
+Hickel and Sullivan estimate that British colonial policies in India caused 165 million of excess deaths between 1880 and 1920 (compared to England's 16th and 17th-century average death rate), which they state is "larger than the combined number of deaths that occurred during all famines in the Soviet Union, Maoist China, North Korea, Pol Pot's Cambodia, and Mengistu's Ethiopia".
 They conclude that human welfare only really began to increase in the 20th century, and note that this development coincided with "the rise of anti-colonial and socialist political movements."